andwn/cave-story-md/README.md

 ![Comparison Shot](doc/screen01.png)
 [Video](http://www.youtube.com/watch?v=aZU133ekDVk)

 This is a rewrite/port of the popular freeware game Cave Story for Sega Mega Drive/Genesis.
-The engine uses many parts of SGDK, and written mostly in C.

 It should work on any console or emulator*.
 It's fairly stable at this point but gets buggier as the game progresses.

-(*) The current version of Genesis Plus GX is known to have a major issue with the game.
+(*) Genesis Plus GX crashes at startup.
+This is the only emulator known to have the issue.

 ## Download
 "Stable" releases can be found in the [Releases](https://github.com/andwn/cave-story-md/releases) tab.